NEVER LOSE SIGHT OF YOUR RESCUE HOOK AGAIN!

 - Impact resistant with dust and water resistant construction

-Thank you to the San Diego Fire and Rescue!
+Thank you to San Diego Fire Rescue for sharing this video.